 If you are a domestic worker, you can apply to get a visa to accompany your employer to the UK.
 Breytenbachs get many queries from clients asking whether their domestic worker or nanny can accompany them to the UK.
 Fortunately, the UK immigration law allows domestic workers, nannies, cleaners, chauffeurs, cooks and anyone providing personal care to the employer and their family to come to the UK.

 It is however only a short-term visa valid for up to a maximum of six months.

 The visa also allows the ‘domestic worker’ to stay in the UK while the employer takes short trips abroad.
 Alternatively, the worker can travel abroad with the employer and return to the UK to complete the stay.

 The domestic worker in the Domestic Worker in a Private Household visa include the following:

 - Cooks, and

 - Any person providing personal care to the employer and his/her family.

 How to qualify for the Domestic Worker Visa

-- You must have worked for your employer for at least 1 year.
+- You must have worked for the employer for at least one year.

-- The employer can be a British citizen or an EEA national who usually lives outside the UK, and who does not intend to remain in the UK for more than six months, or
+- A British citizen who normally lives outside the UK who does not intend to stay in the UK for longer than six months.